ASSESSMENT OF THE AIRWAY, VENTILATION, RESPIRATION AND OXYGENATION

 Ventilation is the movement of air in and out of the lungs through a patent airway.
 The majority of observations regarding ventilations focus on the movements of the chest.

-SIGNS OF ADEQUATE VENTILATION: In most patients, your assessment of ventilation will be based around observing their respiratory rate (normal 12 to 20) and listening for clear breathing sounds in the left and right chest.
+SIGNS OF ADEQUATE VENTILATION: In most patients, your assessment of ventilation will be based on observing their respiratory rate (normal 12 to 20) and listening for clear breathing sounds in the left and right chest.
 Auditory confirmation of breathing sounds is the strongest sign of adequate ventilation.
 In patients on ventilators or bag-valve-mask, this does not change.

 SIGNS OF INADEQUATE VENTILATION: The signs of inadequate ventilation are best broken down into what you can see and what you can hear.